syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document
+'Creates a new PDF document

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create a new rectangle
+'Creates a new rectangle

 Dim rectangle As New RectangleF(10, 40, 30, 30)

-'Create a new Uri Annotation
+'Creates a new Uri Annotation

 Dim uriAnnotation As New PdfUriAnnotation(rectangle, "http://www.google.com")

-'Set Text to uriAnnotation.
+'Sets Text to uriAnnotation.

 uriAnnotation.Text = "Uri Annotation"

-'Add this annotation to a new page
+'Adds this annotation to a new page

 page.Annotations.Add(uriAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("UriAnnotation.pdf")